weijiangan/emacs-snazzy/README.md

 ## Credits
-This color scheme is originally by [Sindre Sorhus](https://sindresorhus.com), I merely adapted this for Emacs and decided to share it for those who are looking for this color scheme for Emacs.
+This color scheme is originally by [Sindre Sorhus](https://sindresorhus.com).
+I merely adapted his theme for Emacs and decided to share it for those who are looking for this color scheme for Emacs, as well as to learn to create my own Emacs package.

 ## Contributing